![]() ![]() Choose another writer in this calendar: by name: by birthday from the calendar. TimeSearch |

 for Decent Literature, police in Waterbury and Bridgeport, Connecticut,

-film role.
-Where Love Has Gone (1962) again used Hollywood gossips and personalities.
+Baker irresistible.
+(Warhol by Blake Gopnik, HarperCollins, 2020, p.
+831) Hollywood gossips and personalities provided a lot of material for Where Love Has Gone (1962).
 The "sculptress" of the story was a thinly veiled Lana Turner.
 This book did not go unnoticed by the actress, who answered Robbins and all scandal papers with her candid autobiography.
-"It's said in Hollywood that you should always forgive your enemies, because you never know when you'll have to work with them," Turned wrote prophetically and with very good reason.
+"It's said in Hollywood that you should always forgive your enemies, because you never know when you'll have to work with them," Turner wrote prophetically.
 (The Lady, the Legend, the Truth by Lana Turner, 1982, p.
 284) She agreed to star with George Hamilton in a weekly one-hour soap, entitled Harold Robbins's The Survivors.
 From the beginning, the show had problems.
 Lana Turner drank a lot of vodka, the scripts were constantly rewritten, and the production went over budget.
 The series lasted only 15 episodes and never competed with Peyton Place, as Robbins hoped it would.
-From 1957, Robbins worked as a full-time writer, producing
+From

 usually 5000 words a day – he had 16 hour days.
-Although Robbins did not have success with
+Robbins often compared

 literary critics, he believed that one day he would be recognized as